The Financial Services Council has welcomed new government consultations, but cautioned against broad approaches to retirement policy.

 “We are pleased to see Treasury’s framing of the principles starting to focus more on individual outcomes, which we think is vital to ensure people have choice when it comes to choosing their superannuation and empowers them to select investment strategies that align with their financial goals and personal values,” he said.

-Briggs argued that the test is unsuitable for retirement products because investment portfolios vary widely between individuals, making direct product comparisons problematic.
+Briggs said that the test is unsuitable for retirement products because investment portfolios vary widely between individuals, making direct product comparisons problematic.

 “Performance testing of retirement products would lead to adverse outcomes, given that retirement is personal and should not be treated uniformly,” he said.

 Calls for reform from super funds on the annual performance test have been rife in recent months.
-Industry super Rest, for example, called for an overhaul of the test, warning that the current framework risks stifling investment in emerging industries critical to Australia’s future economy.
+Industry super Rest, for example, called for an overhaul of the test and warned that the current framework risks stifling investment in emerging industries critical to Australia’s future economy.

 The FSC in June released research prepared by NMG Consulting, Empowered for Retirement: A Best Practice Framework for Superannuation Funds, which highlighted the need to engage superannuation customers throughout their working lives and into retirement.